unicode-org/icu/icu4c/source/data/cldr-icu-readme.txt

 # commit

 # 16. For an official CLDR data integration into ICU, now tag the CLDR and
-# ICU sources with an appropriate CLDR milestone (you can check previous
+# possibly the ICU sources with an appropriate CLDR milestone (you can check
-# tags for format), e.g.:
+# previous tags for format), e.g.:

 cd $CLDR_DIR
 git tag ...